 I think we’re at time.
 So we’re gonna go and end the call, but we want to thank you all for your insights and for the questions that were submitted.
 They have helped this conversation to be pretty rich.
 And we’re pretty excited about some of the things that we’ve learned here.
 We will be posting this video as well as the transcript online within a week.
 So look for that and we’ll send you a link to that as well.
 And please join us for our next one, which will be on mobility and how you move people around the organization.

 And then I want to give a plug.
-We are doing a more robust round table on this on Tuesday that is sponsored by CultureAmp.
-But that’s going to be 80 minutes.
-We’ll kind of do an overview as we did today on responsivity, but then we’re going to break into four subgroups.
-And have a really rich conversation within those groups, come back together, share what we learned, kind of do this really cool voting exercise on what people thought was most interesting, and then kind of come out of it with a set of actions that people can go in and do an implement.
-So if you want to dig in further, please come and join us on Tuesday.
-It’s at 8:00 AM Pacific and yes, Rachel, the link is on our site.
-Also, you can just email us and we can get you signed up.
+We did a more robust roundtable on this topic that was sponsored by CultureAmp.
+But that was 80 minutes.
+We started with an overview as we did today on responsivity, but then we broke up into 4 subgroups and had really rich conversations within those groups.
+Then we came back together, shared what we learned, did this really cool voting exercise on what people thought was most interesting, and then came out of it with a set of actions that people can go in and do an implement.
+So if you want to dig in further, please click here for those notes and mindmap.

 Thank you so much, everybody.
 We’ll talk to you next time.
 Okay.
 Thanks.
 Bye.